Jimuelzxc/chep/DEV_LOG.md

 ## General Notes
 *Development thoughts, observations, and miscellaneous notes*

+- ✅ **Removed Fullscreen Mode:** The expandable/fullscreen chat interface has been removed to simplify the user experience.
 - ✅ **Simplify API Providers:** Refactor the codebase to remove support for other API providers, concentrating exclusively on Gemini and OpenAI to streamline development and reduce complexity.